 Since the manufacture, importation, sale, and transfer of magazines accepting more than 10 rounds has been prohibited in California since 2000, lawful possession and use of LCMs is rare within the state.
-Indeed, there can be little question that LCMs are unusual in California because lawful possession is generally limited to people who are covered by the grandfathering clause.
+Indeed, there can be little question that lawfully owned LCMs are unusual in California because legal possession is generally limited to magazines covered by the grandfathering clause.

-Plaintiffs ask the Court to assess the term "unusual" by examining possession nationwide.
-But Heller did not address or decide whether a statewide firearms law must be assessed with a national frame of reference, and most lower courts have not addressed (and certainly have reached no consensus on) the question whether a national frame of reference is required.

-Ample reason exists to adopt a local "common use" standard.
-Other constitutional rights are reviewed on a local basis to account for diversity among the states.
-In the First Amendment context, whether material is obscene depends on standards of the relevant community.
-The Supreme Court has held, "[i]t is neither realistic nor constitutionally sound to read the First Amendment as requiring that the people of Maine or Mississippi accept public depiction of conduct found tolerable in Las Vegas, or New York City," as "[p]eople in different States vary in their tastes and attitudes, and this diversity is not to be strangled by the absolutism of imposed uniformity."
+Plaintiffs, however appear to suggest that the terms "unusual," and "common use," must be defined by examining aggregate, national possession patterns.34 But 1 2 Heller did not address or decide whether a statewide firearms law must be assessed 3 with a national frame of reference, and most lower courts have not addressed (and certainly have reached no consensus on) whether a national frame of reference is 4 appropriate.35 5 6 Ample reason exists to adopt a localized "common use" standard.
+Other 7 constitutional rights are reviewed on a local basis to account for diversity among the 8 states.
+In the First Amendment context, whether material is obscene depends on 9 standards of the relevant community.
+The Supreme Court has held, "[i]t is neither 10 realistic nor constitutionally sound to read the First Amendment as requiring that the people of Maine or Mississippi accept public depiction of conduct found tolerable in 11 12 Las Vegas, or New York City," as "[p]eople in different States vary in their tastes and attitudes, and this diversity is not to be strangled by the absolutism of imposed uniformity."
 Miller v.
 California, 413 U.S. 15, 32-33 (1973); accord Friedman v.
 City of Highland Park, 784 F.3d 406, 412 (7th Cir.
-2015) (Easterbrook, J.) ("[T]he Constitution establishes a federal republic where local differences are cherished as
+2015) (Easterbrook, J.) ("[T]he